prettyblueberry/mui-datagrid-full-edit/README.md

 ## Please be a contributor !
-This module always should be integrated with the latest version of `@mui/x-data-grid`.
+This module is always integrated with the latest version of `@mui/x-data-grid`.
+But `@mui/x-data-grid` might be updated and I might miss it.
+So I want your help.

 And it aims to be not only easy way of `@mui/x-data-grid`, but also good abilities of `@mui/x-data-grid-pro` and `@mui/x-data-grid-premium`.